neilmillard/millardtechnicalservices/content/about.markdown

 Providing CI/CD (Continuous Improvement/Continuous Development), enables more frequent testing and deployments and to provide fast feedback to the developers and customers.

+As a Professional IT contractor, Neil Millard understands the complexity of operating as a Limited Company in the UK.
+We can help you become a Confident Contractor, with our training and IT Contractor support services.

 Most recently we have helped the application teams at HMRC to deliver the COVID-19 services.
 These include the Job Retention Scheme and Eat Out to Help Out.
 Helping form part of HMRCs own teams,